How to Rent a House in Koh Phangan, Thailand

-Unlike Goa, where its hard to get decent internet, most houses to rent in Koh Phangan come with decent wifi so what better place to work!?
+Unlike Goa, where its hard to get decent internet, most houses to rent in Koh Phangan come with decent wifi so what better place to work while soaking up the island lifestyle!?

 Pin Me 🙂